South32 Hermosa Community Fund Grants

 • Can clearly describe plans to sustain the organization and/or program beyond the grant period.

-The Community Foundation for Southern Arizona has moved to a new and improved grant portal!
-To apply, all applicants must create a new account on the portal.
+The Community Foundation for Southern Arizona has moved to a new grant portal.
+To apply, all applicants must create a new account on the portal by clicking here.

 Download the program budget template.